Give a Beat 2025 Annual Impact Report

 Prison Electronic Music Program

-In collaboration with Arts in Corrections, a program under the California Arts Council, the Prison Electronic Music Program is a 6 week curriculum providing a transformative music experience of self-expression, healing, education and transferable life skills.
+In collaboration with Arts in Corrections, a program under the California Arts Council, the Prison Electronic Music Program is a year-round, multi-cohort program.
+The 6 week curriculum provides a transformative music experience of self-expression, healing, education and transferable life skills.
 In 2025, we taught at 4 California state prisons: California Correctional Institution (CCI), California State Prison, Los Angeles County (LAC), California Rehabilitation Center (CRC), and Wasco State Prison (WSP).

 2025 Impact